Best practices with Query Store

 None is also appropriate for software vendors who ship Query Store configuration configured to monitor their application workload.

-None should be used with caution as you might miss the opportunity to track and optimize important new queries.
+None should be used with caution because you might miss the opportunity to track and optimize important new queries.
 Avoid using None unless you have a specific scenario that requires it.

 Keep the most relevant data in Query Store

-Configure the Query Store to contain only the relevant data and it will run continuously providing great troubleshooting experience with a minimal impact on your regular workload.
+Configure Query Store to contain only the relevant data so that it runs continuously and provides a great troubleshooting experience with a minimal impact on your regular workload.